 Drug distribution is a charge for the sale, delivery or distribution of any controlled substance, including marijuana.
 Unlawful distribution is a Class B felony.
 However, charges are greatly increased to a Class A felony if the sale is to a minor.
 Your sentence may be extended by an additional five years if the sale was within three miles of a school, university, or public housing project.

-A law passed in 2012 determined that anyone charged with possession of eight to 28 grams of certain controlled substances is presumed to have the drugs in order to sell them, and maybe charged with unlawful possession with intent to sell.
-Applicable substances include cocaine, morphine, opiums, heroin, ecstasy, amphetamines and methamphetamines.
+A law passed in 2012 determined that anyone charged with possession of eight to 28 grams of certain controlled substances is presumed to have the drugs in order to sell them and may be charged with unlawful possession with intent to sell.
+Applicable substances include cocaine, morphine, opium, heroin, ecstasy, amphetamines, and methamphetamines.
 The charge is a Class B felony.

 Manufacturing narcotics, including the cultivation of plants to produce controlled substances and cooking meth, is also illegal.
 Two “degrees” of manufacturing include: